The Bankrate promise

 What is a life insurance broker?

-Rather than being employed by one specific company and working to do what’s best for them, a life insurance broker works for you to find you what you need at the best price.
-They do this by helping you assess your life insurance needs, then comparing several coverage quotes to help you find the best deal, whether based on price, amount of coverage or both.
+A life insurance broker sells life insurance policies to clients.
+Rather than being employed by one specific company and selling that company’s policies, a life insurance broker works for you to help you navigate policy offerings from many different companies and choose the best one for you.
+They do this by helping you assess your insurance needs, then comparing life insurance quotes to help you find the best deal, whether based on price, coverage type, customer satisfaction or any other metrics that matter most to you.

 You can opt to work with either a traditional life insurance broker or an online broker.
-If you’re looking for personalized advice and an easy way to ask questions, then a traditional broker may be the best choice.
-But if you know what type of policy you’re looking for and just want an easy way to compare rates, then an online broker may be more convenient.
+If you’re looking for personalized advice and an easy way to ask questions, then a traditional broker may be a better choice.
+However, if you know what type of life insurance policy you’re looking for and just want an easy way to compare rates, then an online broker may be more convenient.

 Life insurance broker vs. life insurance agent